PRO 500: Finance and Distribution Fundamentals

 This course is designed to prepare producers for the process of developing and selling a project.
 The class covers everything from identifying and shaping material to targeting markets/buyers.
 Fellows will also practice pitching to their peers and industry professionals – learning techniques for successful presentations in various formats and specific elements that contribute to success across platforms.

-PRO 511: Producing Workshop (Development)
+PRO 511: Producing Workshop: Development

-FIRST TERM
+FALL TERM

 1 CREDIT HOUR